Top 5 Testing Mistakes

 The EnviroLogix DON Flex test reads at 2 minutes and Aflatoxin Flex reads at 4.
 Make absolutely sure to use a timer.
 In busy testing environments, it’s easy to walk away and lose track of how long a test has been running.
 You want to cut the strips and read the test within 10 seconds of the timer going off.

 We recently heard the story of a cargo vessel held up at dock for 4 hours waiting to unload because a speck of dust had literally created a visual spot within their testing equipment.
 All rapid-detection decision-point tests rely on optical instruments, meaning that cleanliness equals profit.
-Make sure to perform daily maintenance:
+Make sure to perform daily maintenance:- a calibration

 You want zero bad clusters when you run your clean test.
 We know work environments may be difficult to keep clean under the best of circumstances.
 Bad clusters may actually be on your clean card so make sure to wipe it off before you run your clean test.
 With the check comb, make sure it says “ok” six times.
 If it does not, call Technical Service at (866)408-4597 extension 2.
 They are happy to hear from you.